Ren-Ps/VSD_TCL_advance/README.md

 **Mr. Kunal Ghosh, Co-Founder, VSD Corp.
 Pvt.
 Ltd.** and **Geetima Kachari**

-*Note - backup of images and scripts may found in Imgs folder as zip file*
+> Note - backup of images* may found in Imgs folder as zip.